Nobro777/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    basically to do what JWT does, it's used to authenticate a user

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. it encrypts and hashes passwords

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? it encrypts it to a certain specified degree

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header has the token type, payload has the token data, and the secret

 ## Minimum Viable Product